Do you know What is ONVIF?

 What is ONVIF?

-Let's use a common protocol
+Let's use a standard protocol

 Quick video explanation

-Relate article: ONVIF protocol, the benefits and drawbacks.
+Relate article: ONVIF protocol, the benefits, and drawbacks.

 Relate article: ONVIF Device Manager Review and Download.